Asparagus & Ricotta Quiche

 How To Make Asparagus & Ricotta Quiche

-4. Cook the bacon in a skillet over medium heat until it’s crispy.
-Once cooked, remove it from the skillet and let it drain on a paper towel.
-Once cool, crumble the bacon into small pieces.
+Cook the bacon in a skillet over medium heat until crispy.
+Transfer it to a paper towel-lined plate to drain, then crumble it into small pieces once cooled.

-5. Whisk together the eggs, ricotta, and heavy whipping cream in a large bowl.
-Make sure the mixture is well combined and smooth.
+Whisk together the eggs, ricotta, and heavy whipping cream in a large bowl.

-10. Cool the quiche for at least 10 minutes before slicing and serving.
-This helps the filling set and makes it easier to cut.
+Let the quiche cool for at least 10 minutes before slicing and serving so the filling can fully set.

 • Use a pre-made pie crust for convenience, but a homemade crust will add an extra touch of flavor.